-Sharing a similar theme as the umbrella project “Vinsers are kind – Anti-bullying at school," an English speaking contest organized by Vinschool Gardenia Primary School has recently concluded.
+Sharing a similar theme as the umbrella project, “Vinsers are kind – Anti-bullying at school," an English speaking contest organized by Vinschool Gardenia Primary School has recently concluded.

-This English speaking contest attracted the participation of more than 30 students, who competed in their classes and in the qualifying round for slots in the finale.
+This English speaking contest attracted the participation of more than 30 students, who competed in their classes in the qualifying round for slots in the finale.
 Those who got into the finale really satisfied the audience with their impressive speeches and lively plays.

-With their thorough understanding of school bullying, Vinsers cast light on the nature and impacts of bullying, different types of bullying, and facts about victims of bullying in schools.
+With their thorough understanding of bullying, Vinsers cast light on the nature and impacts of bullying, different types of bullying, and facts about victims of bullying in schools.
 The fifth-grade contestants also made a connection to the UN Convention on the Rights of the Child (UNCRC) and Vinschool’s child protection policy and shared contact information of those who can help in case Vinsers are bullied or witness bullying at school.

 Through the “Vinsers are kind – Anti-bullying at school” project, Vinsers from the Gardenia campus learned about what bullying is and which skills or strategies can be useful in situations of bullying at school.
 In addition, both the project and the English speaking contest helped students gain a deeper understanding of Respect, one of Vinschool’s core values, and at the same time improve a variety of skills such as presentation, teamwork, and effective communication in English.

 Sitting in the audience, the mother of Dang Khoi from Class 5A1 shared: “I am proud of and surprised at what Vinsers experience at school and bring to this contest.
 I really like the way they teamed up and addressed problems – a strong sense of responsibility was demonstrated”.